pkErbynn/DataStructures-Algorithms-Demystified/5_abstractDataStructures/1_singly_linkedlist/0_note.md

     - In List, individual item access is expensive cus need to traverse through all elements...eg: elevator can't skip some floors straight to a particular floor
 - In Arrays, insertion or Deletion is super expensive, cus of the ripple effect of reindexing
     - Insertion and deletion gave birth to List **
-- Array: Better for Write less, Read many operations
+- Array: Better for 'Write less, Read' many operations
     - LinkedList: Better for Write many, Read less operations (at start)
     - Write => Insert, Delete (Delete at end is not efficient in Linkedlist, unless Doubly)